MagicLeo21/PodcastTranscripts/EnglishPod/[003]Hotel_Upgrade.md

 > B: I'd like to check in please.
 I have a reservation under the name Anthony Roberts.

-> A: All right R.O.B.E.R.T.S… Oh, Mr. Roberts we've been expecting you& and here is your keycard to the presidential suite.
+> A: All right R.O.B.E.R.T.S… Oh, Mr. Roberts we've been expecting you… and here is your keycard to the presidential suite.

 > B: But there must be some mistake; my reservation was for a standard room.

 > A: Are you sure?
-Let me double check .B: Yeah&Here, this is my confirmation number.
+Let me double check.

+> B: Yeah… Here, this is my confirmation number.

 > A: You're right Mr. Roberts, there seems to be a mix-up, unfortunately we're overbooked at the moment .